sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

 <h1>Realistic AutoAnnotation Tool (Updated: 2022/05/04)</h1>
 This is an experimental project to implement <b>A Realistic AutoAnnotation Tool(ARAAT)</b> for Object Detection.<br>

-It generates a realistic dataset for training and validation, which is an artifically made from a lot of base images, and annotate those images automatically for object detection.
+It generates a realistic dataset for training and validation, which is an artificially made from a lot of base images, and annotate those images automatically for object detection.

 <h2>1 Realistic AutoAnnotation Tool </h2>